GStreamer/gstreamer/markdown/installing/building-from-source-using-cerbero.md

 Cerbero must be run in the MinGW shell, which is accessible from the main menu once MinGW is installed.

-The last step is making `python` and `git` available from the shell, for which you will need to create a `.profile` file.
-Issue this command from within the MinGW shell:

-`echo "export PATH=\"\$PATH:/c/Python27:/c/Git/bin\"" >> ~/.profile`

-Using the appropriate paths to where you installed `python` and `git`

 (Note that inside the shell, / is mapped to c:\Mingw\msys\1.0 )

-### OS X users
+### macOS users

-To use cerbero on OS X you need to install the "Command Line Tools" from XCode.
+To use cerbero on macOS you need to install the "Command Line Tools" from XCode.
 They are available from the "Preferences" dialog under "Downloads".